Citroën C3 Aircross: Europe (2024)

 The second-generation C3 Aircross for the European market was unveiled on 18 April 2024, with full specifications revealed including interior photos on 19 June.
 It is built on the Smart Car Platform underpinning the Opel Frontera and it will be available with petrol mild hybrid and battery electric powertrains.
 For the first time in its segment, it is offered with a 7-seater option and the first B-SUV to be marketed in Europe at a price less than €20,000 for the ICE version.

 Compared to the Indian market C3 Aircross, the European version C3 Aircross uses a different front fascia with all-LED lighting, it features Citroën's latest logos, different alloy wheel designs, different designs for the headlights and taillights, and a different front and rear bumpers.
 It features design elements previewed by the Oli Concept in September 2022.

 The interior of the C3 Aircross is similar to the C3, featuring the C-Zen Lounge concept with Citroën's Head-Up Display and a flat-bottom design steering wheel.
 Like the C3, it will feature Citroën Advanced Comfort Suspension along with new Citroën Advanced Comfort Seats.

 The C3 Aircross is available with two engines: a 1.2-litre PureTech Turbo and a 1.2-litre PureTech Hybrid petrol that is equipped with a 48-volt mild hybrid system.
-For the first time, it is available with a battery electric powertrain producing 83 kW and an electric range of over 300 km.
+For the first time, it is also available with a fully electric (battery electric) powertrain producing 83 kW and an electric range of over 300 km.